Tangent $\infty$-categories and Goodwillie calculus: Differential Objects in Cartesian Tangent -Categories

 \begin{proposition} Let $\bcat{X}$ be a cartesian tangent $\infty$-category.
-Then the construction of Definition~\ref{def:TxC-formal} determines a functor
+Then there is a functor

-that sends a pointed object $x: * \to C$ in $\bcat{X}$ to a differential object $\cat{T}_xC$ in $\bcat{X}$ whose underlying object is the tangent space $T_xC$. \end{proposition} \begin{proof} It remains to check that the functor $\cat{T}$ constructed above actually takes values in the $\infty$-category of differential objects in $\bcat{X}$, i.e. that each underlying functor preserves finite products.
-But this claim is proved in Lemma~\ref{lem:TxC-informal-products}. \end{proof}
+which maps a pointed object $x: * \to C$ that admits a tangent space $T_xC$ to a differential object in $\bcat{X}$ whose underlying object is that tangent space. \end{proposition} \begin{proof} It follows from Lemma~\ref{lem:W-mor} that transpose to the map $\cat{T}$ of Definition~\ref{def:TxC-diff} is a functor